 e.
 Preliminery Invitation of Commisioning on board 1 month before and will be confirmed 2 week before execution date.

 f.
-Vendor’s agree does not disturb the delivery schedule of the Goods see article 2 (Item, Quantity, Unit Price, Specification and Quality) W000298 Related to order projects in the Buyer.
+Vendor’s agree not to disturb the delivery schedule of the Goods see article 2 (Item, Quantity, Unit Price, Specification and Quality) W000298 Related to order projects in the Buyer.

 2. FAT, Test Commissioning & Training